Soccer head injuries: the 7 facts you need to know

 Jul 31, 2018

 Recent studies concluded that soccer head injuries are on the rise.
 In high school, girls' and boys' soccer are the second and third most dangerous sports for concussions, preceded only by football.
 Things get worse in college- according to NCAA studies, the rate of head injuries in women's soccer is even greater than football's.
 Soccer also exposes the head to cuts and bruises- less scary, but quite common and painful.
-According to a World Cup study, there is one head injury per game, on average.
+According to a World Cup study, there is one head injury every 3 games, on average.

-While concussions get most of the attention, there are 3 different types of head injuries.
+While concussions get most of the attention, there are 3 different types of soccer head injuries.
 First, "superficial" injuries (like cuts and bruises) affect the surface of the head without affecting the brain.
 Second, full-blown concussions (by far the scariest) are caused by intense impact that rattles the brain inside the skull, causing harm that can be long-lasting.
 Thirdly, the less talked about sub-concussive hits: caused by lighter hits like heading the ball, rattling the brain with less force.
 These hits pose a threat to the way the brain functions over the following 1-2 days.

 According to a University of Colorado study, more than 1 in 4 concussions occur when players used their heads to hit the ball.
 But more than half of these heading-related concussions were caused by collisions with another player rather than with the ball.
 These collisions included head-to-head, elbow-to-head and shoulder-to-head contact.

 6. Soccer headgear can reduce injuries, study concludes